-Next full moon happens on January 12, 2017 at 11:34 UTC.
+Next full moon happens on February 11, 2017 at 00:33 UTC.
 Translate to your time zone.
-That means the moon is fullest for us in the Americas on the night of January 11 (before dawn January 12).
+That means the moon is fullest for us in the Americas on the night of February 10, and, what’s more, this full moon features a subtle penumbral eclipse.

-At full moon, the moon and sun are on a line, with Earth in between.
+That’s because – at full moon – the moon and sun are on a line, with Earth in between.
 It’s as though Earth is the fulcrum of a seesaw, and the moon and sun are sitting on either end of the seesaw.
 So as the sun sets in the west, the full moon rises.
 When the sun is below our feet at midnight, the full moon is highest in the sky.
 When the sun rises again at dawn, the full moon is setting.

 In many ways, a full moon is the opposite of a new moon.
 At both the new and full phases, the moon is on a line with the Earth and sun.
 At new moon, the moon is in the middle position along the line.
 At full moon, Earth is in the middle.